 –Tolhuistuin, Amsterdam.
 I almost put them on the blacklist/hipsterlist, but since they did a fundraiser for refugees I’m more positive about them, although they still host many (expensive) parties in their main dance space that has the atmosphere of a 50’s workmen canteen (because this is what it used to be).
 Ambiguous.

 –TranScreen, Amsterdam.
-I initiated it, so ofcourse it’s queer! :-D Happens every two years (next should be in 2015), with lots of transgender and gendervariant films and some incredible parties…!
+I initiated it, so of course it’s queer! :-D Happens every two years (next is in 2019!), with lots of transgender and gendervariant films and some incredible parties…!
 Houserules apply.
 And every two months, every 2nd saturday, TranScreen shows a film in Filmhuis Cavia with free queer party afterwards!

 –Transcafé Rotterdam is a new monthly trans-of-all-genders-all-ages social bar evening in Café Praag (better known as COC Rotterdam).
 They are quite active on Facebook and seem to connect well with Rotterdam Pride.
 I have yet to check it out.

 –Vera, Groningen.
 Alternative rock venue for bands.
 Sometimes queerish crowd.